-Use GraphQL to create widgets · Cloudflare Analytics API docs
+Use GraphQL to create widgets

 Use this workflow to build and test queries:

 - Install and configure the GraphiQL app to authenticate to the Cloudflare Analytics GraphQL API.
 Cloudflare recommends token authentication.
-(See Configure an Analytics API token.)
+Refer to Configure an Analytics API token , for more information.

 - Construct the queries in the GraphiQL.
 You can use the introspective documentation in the GraphQL client to explore the nodes available.
-For further information about queries, refer to Querying basics.
+For further information about queries, refer to Querying basics .

 - Test your queries by running them from GraphiQL or by passing them as the payload in a cURL request to the GraphQL API endpoint.